asterics/AsTeRICS-Grid/docs/documentation_user/05_actions.md

 ![Collect element action options](./img/action_collectelement_en.jpg)

-*Fig. 7: Configuration possibilites of "Collect element action"*
+*Fig. 8: Configuration possibilites of "Collect element action"*

 The possible actions to choose are (when opening the combo box):

-1. **Speak collect element content**: speaks out the content of the collect element
+1. **Speak collect element content (separately)**: speaks out the content of the collect element, where each collected element is spoken one by one, highlighting the currently spoken element.
-2. **Speak collect element content and clear afterwards**: speaks out the content of the collect element and clear it afterwards
+1. **Speak collect element content (continuously)**: speaks out the content of the collect element as continuous text, not highlighting the currently spoken element.
+2. **Speak collect element content (separately) and clear afterwards**: see above, clears collect element content after speaking
+2. **Speak collect element content (continuously) and clear afterwards**: see above, clears collect element content after speaking
 3. **Clear collect element** empties the collect element
 4. **Delete last word/image** deletes the last word/image of the collection elements: <div style="margin-left: 2em"><img src="./img/collect_delete.gif" alt="Delete last word animation" width="350"/></div>
 5. **Delete last character**: <div style="margin-left: 2em"><img src="./img/collect_delete_c.gif" alt="Delete last character animation" width="350"/></div>
 6. **Copy text to clipboard**: copies the current text of the collect element to clipboard in order to be available for paste in other programs
 7. **Append text to clipboard**: appends the current text of the collect element to clipboard making it possible to collect longer texts in the clipboard which can be used in another program afterwards
 8. **Clear clipboard**: empties the clipboard
-9. **Search text on YouTube**
+9. **Search text on YouTube**: searches the currently collected text on YouTube and loads the first video of the result in a YouTube player element.
+The YouTube player element can be located within the current grid or within another one to which is concurrently navigated to.

 ### AsTeRICS Action